Hardware Guide: Your PCC System Hardware

 Network Attached Storage Device (NAS)

-How to Turn Off Your FreeNAS: The power switch for the NAS is on the front, in the upper lefthand corner.
+How to Turn Off Your TrueNAS: The power switch for the NAS is on the front, in the upper lefthand corner.

 Wireless Access Points

-Depending on your practice’s configuration, PCC may install one or more wireless access points.
+Depending on your practice’s configuration, PCC may install one or more Wireless Access Point (WAP).
 A WAP is a radio transceiver that allows your wireless devices to transmit and receive data without a wired ethernet connection.

 Height: 48.1 mm (1.89 in)